-- By secreting protective factors in the recently damaged cardiac tissue, AlloCSC-01 could reduce cell death produced both when blood flow is interrupted and when it is restored, thus salvaging valuable tissue. - By controlling inflammation, AlloCSC-01 could limit the scarring of cardiac tissue in the infarcted region, which would lead to an improved prognosis. - AlloCSC-01 could promote the regeneration of new viable tissue, improving the functional capacity of the cardiac muscle.
+- By secreting protective factors in the recently damaged cardiac tissue, AlloCSC-01 could reduce cell death produced both when blood flow is interrupted and when it is restored, thus salvaging valuable tissue. - By controlling inflammation, AlloCSC-01 could limit the scarring of cardiac tissue in the infarcted region, which would lead to an improved prognosis. - AlloCSC-01 could support the regeneration of new viable tissue from resident cardiac cells, improving the functional capacity of the cardiac muscle.